ziirish/burp-ui/docs/advanced_usage.rst

     # where <redis_host> is the host part, and <redis_port> is the port part of
     # the below "redis" setting
     cache = default
-    # redis server to connect to
-    redis = localhost:6379
     # whether to use celery or not
     # may also be a broker url like: redis://localhost:6379/0
     # if set to "true", the broker url defaults to: